Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 > I'm being asked to find the root cause but the data just isn't there

-> This problem needs months of experimentation and study but I'm not given the resources (time and/or infrastructure)
+> This problem needs months of experimentation and study but I've not been given the resources (time and/or infrastructure)

 ## Notes 2021-08-30
 - "Rework tax"